velipso/polybool/README.md

   .closePath();
 ```

-Note that shapes can have multiple regions by calling `beginPath`/`closePath` more than once.
+Note that shapes can have multiple regions by calling `beginPath` more than once.
+Shapes support
+open and closed paths, so calling `closePath` is required if the path is filled.

 Shapes can also have bezier curves by calling `bezierCurveTo(...)` as well, but support for curves
 is still experimental and unstable.